How to make an avoidant feel safe should be your number one priority if you want your fearful avoidant or dismissive avoidant ex to come back.

 - Making decisions for them that they can make for themselves;

-- Providing advice or support that is not needed or desired;
+- Providing advice or encouragement that is not needed or desired;

 - Taking over and controlling an aspect of their life;

-Avoidants in general have a hard time trusting; and an avoidant may never be able to fully trust.
+Avoidants in general have a hard time trusting and may never be able to fully trust.
 But they see when you make the effort, and feel safe.

 You show an avoidant that you are making an effort to gain their trust when you: